LikhitaPulijala/500Portal/README.md

 - Status 200: User created successfully.
 - Status 404: If the creation of the new user is failed.

-## Case 5 - Customer signs up with google/facebook/linkedin/office365 from 500Portal(with appname) :
+## Case 5 - Customer signs up with google/facebook/linkedin/office365 from other applications :
-When clicks on any of the above social networking sites,in first step the authentication process takes place and then authorization takes place.After oauth process,the user will be taken to the 500Portal home page.
+When clicks on any of the above social networking sites,in first step the authentication process takes place and then authorization takes place.After oauth process,the user will be taken to the particular home page.

 In this case,source by would be the selected social website.

 ### dev/user/domain_user?source=google/facebook/linkedin/office
-If the oauth is failed then no insertion takes place and it doesn't route to his url
+If the oauth is failed then no insertion takes place and it doesn't route to appside home url.

 ### Using curl